gvwilson/thirdbit/src/fiction/in-heck/index.md

 to show hundreds of stars in a clear night sky.
 Faint colored lines arced from one horizon to the other.
 After a moment she realized there were dots moving along some of them.
-Most were dull red,
-but one was a vibrant green.
+All were dull red except one that pulsed a vibrant green.

 She waited a moment for something to happen.
 When nothing did,